 Parklife is known for being one of the most student-friendly music festivals out there – but is it actually good value for money?
 We went along to find out...

-With a phenomenal lineup, a great location and affordable ticket prices, Parklife is up there with one of the most student-friendly music festivals.
+With a phenomenal lineup, a great location and affordable ticket prices, Parklife is up there as one of the most student-friendly music festivals.

-But like with every festival, there's hidden costs.
+But like with every festival, there are hidden costs.
 How much are drinks, food and merchandise?
 And what about accommodation?

 Is Parklife good value for money?